 Family law problems – More legal information

-We’ve put together comprehensive guides for family law.
-Consult these guides for where to find legal advice, legal information, help with forms, help from a mediator, child and spousal support calculators, and more.
+We’ve put together a comprehensive guide for family law.
+Consult this guide for where to find legal advice, legal information, help with forms, help from a mediator, child and spousal support calculators, and more.

 Other websites

-- Guided Pathways (Steps to Justice) – series of many online interviews to help you fill out court forms needed for your family law matter
+- Steps to Justice Family Law Guided Pathways – a series of online materials to help you fill out court forms needed for the multiple steps of family law matters

-- pamphlets on family law, including “An Introduction to Family Law in Ontario“
+- CLEO’s family law page has pamphlets, including “An Introduction to Family Law in Ontario“

-- interactive illustrations of family court rooms in the Ontario Court of Justice and the Superior Court of Justice (Steps to Justice)
+- Interactive illustrations of family court rooms in the Ontario Court of Justice and the Superior Court of Justice

 - Safety Plan – helps people in abusive relationships create a safety plan